10 Email Marketing Tips for Retailers

 - Take advantage of using the email preheader (text that shows after the subject line in email inboxes).
 If the subject line piques your subscriber’s interest, then they’re probably going to read your preheader before they open.

-- Make the email design feel like an app—have clear branding, scannable copy, easy-to-click buttons, and above the fold image placements.
+- Make the email design feel like an app—have clear branding, scannable copy, easy-to-click buttons, and above-the-fold image placements.

 - Use small file sizes for images and files.

-5. Personalize Your Messages
+Personalize Your Messages

-6. Leverage Marketing Automation
+Leverage Marketing Automation

 Manual email management is cumbersome—and near impossible if you have growth goals.
 That’s where marketing automation comes in.
+As many as 48% of marketers say they plan to automate more aspects of their email marketing for retail stores over the next year.

 Automating various email processes can help you save both time and money, as well as increase email effectiveness—single message autoresponder emails have seen 90% open rates and 27% click-through rates.

 - Transactional emails, such as order confirmation and shipping information, to help recover abandoned carts or re-invite inactive users.
 Most, if not all, ecommerce platforms provide automated transactional emails.
+These abandoned cart email examples can help get your ideas rolling.

-7. Optimize Your Subject Lines
+Optimize Your Subject Lines

-There’s plenty of speculation about how many characters should be in your subject line, whether or not to use emojis, capitalize words, etc. However, research by GetResponse shows that those things don’t matter.
+There’s plenty of speculation about how many characters should be in your subject line, whether or not to use emojis, capitalize words, etc. However, research by GetResponse shows those things don’t matter.
 What truly matters is knowing your customers and what’s more likely to compel them into opening your email.

 Take these subject lines, for example: